In One Person: Background

 Irving came up with the idea of writing a book about a bisexual character while thinking "what if," also commenting that the subject matter of bisexuality was familiar to him, having had fleeting crushes on boys while growing up.
 He also remarked on the subject of the AIDS epidemic of the 1980s when he wrote that he and several family members of homosexual men had only discovered the sexual orientation of these men due to their being diagnosed as having the disease and dying of it.
 Irving has stated that while it had taken him seven to eight years to conceptualize the book, he felt that the novel's actual writing process was relatively fast and that due to his experiences in New York, did not have to do as much research.

 Themes

 In One Person deals with several themes such as homosexuality, bisexuality, and AIDS.
-Other elements mentioned in the book concern transgenderism and the idea of sexual awakening.
+Other elements mentioned in the book concern transsexuality and the idea of sexual awakening.